ream/website/docs/guide/introduction.md

 Ream is a minimal framework for building server-rendered or static website using Vue.js under the hood.
 Unlike other popular SSR frameworks, Ream is designed to be more low-level, which means it does not enforce a specific folder structure.
 In other words, it's pretty similar to a normal SPA, it's possible to migrate a vue-cli or [Poi](https://poi.js.org) app to Ream in minutes!

+There's only one simple concept:

+You create an app by populating an entry file, says `index.js`.
+It will be server-rendered so that the initial rendering will faster than a normal SPA, after that the client-side app will take over it.

 If you'd like to learn and build a website with Ream, keep reading and you'll get there pretty fast.

+## Why the name?

+It's somehow inspired by the famous twins __Rem__ and __Ram__ from anime world. __Rem__ is like the client-side and __Ram__ is like the server-side, they cannot live without each other.

+__Rem__ wants to do all the jobs on her own but __Ram__ just says "chill my little sister, I'm here to help you out on my end."

 ## Getting started